 Focus on exchanges that yield high viewability results over the course of the last 7 days or more.
 Use the Legacy Report Builder to gather this data.
 If there are exchanges yielding low results, consider excluding those exchanges.
 This is usually one of the last optimizations we recommend as viewability isn't usually a whole exchange issue.

 For Video, use the player size restriction in Video targeting for those greater than 400x300.
 See Video Targeting.

 If using third-party Video tags, ensure they are VPAID JS (HTML 5) if wrapped by a Traffic Quality Targeting vendor.
 If these tags are not wrapped, they can be VPAID JS (HTML 5) or standard VAST with MP4 media files.

 Exclude sites with low viewability.
 If you are using integrated viewability measurement, we are happy to pull this information and provide recommendations.
-Review the Forecaster help determine if a site has high inventory that your campaign will need to deliver in full.
+Review the Forecaster to help determine if a site has a high inventory that your campaign will need to deliver in full.